fullyslick/iPhone-color-filter-photo-manager/README.md

 - removes the colour filtered photos originals: if there are unprocessed `IMG_2602.JPG` and colour filtered `IMG_E2602.JPG`, the script will remove unprocessed `IMG_2602.JPG`
+- renames the file name of colored verison to be the same as original version, making chronology of images consistent

+In `dist` folder you will find the files that are removed from `source` folder.
+`source` folder will contain images cleaned from `.AAE` files and colored originals

 ## Disclaimer